-19 year old female who has been experiencing a persistent fever for almost 2 weeks.
-What could be causing it?
+"19 year old female who has been experiencing a persistent fever for almost 2 weeks.
+What could be causing it?"

 I am a 19 year old female who has been experiencing a persistent fever for almost 2 weeks.
 It has ranged from 99.8 for four days, then 100.8 for a few days, back down to 99.6 and then back up to 100.9.
 I have no other symptoms.
 No enlarged lymph nodes, no cough, no sore throat, nothing.
 I have no clue what could be causing this fever.
 I went to the doctor yesterday and they gave me prescription for azithromycin so that I wouldn't get any other infections while my immune system is down.
 Oh and the fever usually is worse after 5:00 pm everyday like clockwork.
 Any idea what could be causing it?

 Therefore, I recommend you schedule an appointment with a different primary care doctor who can facilitate this.
 After undergoing an initial evaluation, you may need to see a different specialist, as well.
 In evaluating a fever such as yours, it is important to rule out an infectious cause.
 In addition to your history and physical exam, you may need to undergo a chest x-ray, complete blood count, and two sets of blood cultures to evaluate for additional evidence of infection.
 Many rheumatic disorders can cause a persistent fever, and it will be important to look for rashes or joint swelling that may point to such a cause.
 You may also need to undergo basic blood tests to look for a rheumatic disorder.
 Finally, although rare in someone your age, tumors can lead to persistent fever.
 I encourage you to see a primary care doctor to discuss these possibilities.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.